DMSO Calculator

 References

 • Jacob, S. W., & Wood, D. C. (1971).
 Dimethyl sulfoxide (DMSO) toxicology, pharmacology, and clinical experience.
-American journal of surgery, 114(3), 414-426.
+American Journal of Surgery, 114(3), 414-426.

 • Santos, N. C., et al. (2003).
 Multidisciplinary utilization of dimethyl sulfoxide: pharmacological, cellular, and molecular aspects.
-Biochemical pharmacology, 65(7), 1035-1041.
+Biochemical Pharmacology, 65(7), 1035-1041.